Bozeman, MT S21

 Great Northern University, Spokane WA

-Dave Beine is the Dean, College of Global Engagement and Professor of Intercultural Studies at Great Northern University in Spokane, WA.
+Dave is Emeritus Professor of Intercultural Studies.
 He served with Wycliffe Bible Translators for 28 years (1988-2016) in a variety of capacities including language surveyor, literacy and scripture-use project facilitator, anthropology consultant and linguistic institute director.
-He holds a B.A. in communication studies from California State University, Sacramento, a M.A. in linguistic anthropology from San Diego State University (1994) and a Ph.D. in anthropology (medical and cognitive focus) from Washington State University (2000).
-He is the author of Ensnared By AIDS: Cultural Contexts of HIV and AIDS in Nepal (SIL 2014) and he has published extensively in several missiological contexts as well. b
+He holds a B.A. in communication studies (Cal State, Sacramento), a M.A. in linguistic anthropology (San Diego State University) and a Ph.D. in medical anthropology (Washington State University).
+He is the author of Ensnared By AIDS: Cultural Contexts of HIV and AIDS in Nepal (2014), Whodunit: The Continuing Case of Spokane Garry (2021), and has published extensively in several missiological contexts as well.

 Date: Wednesday, March 31, 2021